-Consent Management Providers (CMPs): “a company operating as a consent management platform, that can read and/or set the user’s consent status for the vendors chosen by a website operator”.
+CMPs: “a company operating as a consent management platform, that can read and/or set the user’s consent status for the vendors chosen by a website operator”.

 In the middle, helping to facilitate this process are the companies operating as Consent Management Providers (CMPs).
 CMPs can read and/or set a user’s consent status for the vendors, and make this information available to vendors that publishers choose to work with.
-CMPs must adhere to the standard Framework protocol and policies in order to register in a centralized CMPs list, where they are also assigned a unique ID.
+CMPs must adhere to the standard TCF protocol and policies in order to register in a centralized CMPs list, where they are also assigned a unique ID.

-The Framework supports both Server-specific consent and Global consent.
+The IAB Transparency and Consent Framework supports both Server-specific consent and Global consent.
 The former is given by the consumer to a Publisher or Vendor to access their browser and/or perform the requested processing purposes where a Publisher or vendor requires consent for their site, while the latter is given by the consumer to access their browser and/or perform the requested processing purposes across the internet.
 It is up to the publisher to decide what type of consent should be obtained.

 The collected consent and vendors signals are represented by binary values and compressed into as small a data structure possible (Base64) and are then stored in browser cookies.
 Global consents are stored in a global third-party cookie.
 Publisher’s approved vendors, purposes and consents (and per-site vendor consents) are stored in first-party cookies, under the domain of that Publisher.

 The TCF’s support of global consent is intended to minimize repeated solicitations for the same parties which may be present on multiple sites.